jackderemiah/jackderemiah/README.md

   -  I'm interested in iOS/web development

-  -  I'm currently learning Blender
+  -  currently learning Blender

-  - Always interested in helping with new projects!
+  - always interested in helping with new projects!

   Feel free to contact me